jeremyis/inbox-swifter/README.md

 # Inbox Swifter
-Email analytics on Email .MBOX dumps to help you get to Inbox Zero:
+Email analytics on (.MBOX dump files)[https://en.wikipedia.org/wiki/Mbox] to help you get to Inbox Zero:

 - Produces a histogram bucketed by sender
-- Allows you to omit friendly emails
+- Allows you to omit certain emailers (i.e. so you can manually review their emails)
 - Supplies Gmail-friendly filter commands so you can auto-archive quickly
-- Is run 100% offline so your personal email data never leaves your computer
+- Runs **100% offline so your personal email data never leaves your computer**

-You can get an MBox of your Inbox email using Google Takeout: https://takeout.google.com/settings/takeout
+You can get an MBox file of your Inbox email using Google Takeout.
+Be sure to indicate only emails from your inbox: https://takeout.google.com/settings/takeout

 ## To setup: